 Four elements Alignment Sustainalytics' comments 1.
-Use of Proceeds Yes Eligible project categories (Renewable Energy, Energy Efficiency, Green Buildings, Clean Transportation, and Pollution Prevention and Control) described in the Framework are recognized by Japan's Green Bond Guidelines 2020 as project categories with clear environmental benefits.
+Use of Proceeds Yes Eligible project categories (Renewable Energy, Energy Efficiency, Green Buildings, Clean Transportation, and Pollution Prevention and Control) described in the Framework are recognized by Japan's Green Bond Guidelines 2022 and Green Loan Guidelines 2022 as project categories with clear environmental benefits.
 In the Framework, SMFG/SMBC also provide details of the use of proceeds, along with their measures to manage and mitigate environmental risks associated with the eligible projects, allowing investors to access in advance.
-Furthermore, SMFG/SMBC have confirmed to Sustainalytics that in the event of refinancing assets that require long-term maintenance through multiple issuances of green bonds, they will disclose the assets' age, remaining useful life, and the amount to be refinanced, evaluate the long-term sustainability of environmental benefits, and obtain, if necessary, a third-party evaluation.
-2. Process for Project Evaluation and Selection Yes In the Framework, SMFG/SMBC explain environmental goals that they aim to achieve through the issuance of green bonds.
+Furthermore, SMFG/SMBC have confirmed to Sustainalytics that in the event of refinancing assets that require long-term maintenance through multiple issuances of green bonds or execution of green loans, they will disclose the assets' age, remaining useful life, and the amount to be refinanced, evaluate the long-term sustainability of environmental benefits, and obtain, if necessary, a third-party evaluation.
+Moreover, the Group has committed that, if part of a multiple tranche of a loan is a green loan, the green tranche will be clearly designated and tracked in an appropriate manner.
+2. Process for Project Evaluation and Selection Yes In the Framework, SMFG/SMBC explain environmental goals that they aim to achieve through the issuance of green bonds and the execution of green loans.
 They also describe, in the Framework, the eligibility and exclusionary criteria as well as the process for assessing and selecting eligible projects.
-3. Management of Proceeds Yes In the Framework, SMFG/SMBC explain that, until the maturity of green bond, SMFG's IR Department will monitor and manage the allocation of proceeds once a year using an internal system.
-The Group intends to complete the allocation of proceeds to the Eligible Green Projects within 36 months after the issuance of the green bond.
+3. Management of Proceeds Yes In the Framework, SMFG/SMBC explain that, until the maturity of green finance, SMFG's IR Department will monitor and manage the allocation of proceeds once a year using an internal system.
+The Group intends to complete the allocation of proceeds to the Eligible Green Projects within 36 months after the issuance of green bonds and the execution of green loans.
 Pending allocation, unallocated proceeds will be invested in overnight or other short-term financial instruments.
-4. Reporting Yes In the Framework, SMFG/SMBC describe that they will report on the allocation of proceeds and positive environmental impacts annually, until the full allocation of proceeds, and on a timely basis in case of material developments thereafter.
+4. Reporting Yes In the Framework, SMFG/SMBC describe that they will report on the allocation of proceeds and positive environmental impacts annually on its website, until the full allocation of proceeds, and on a timely basis in case of material developments thereafter.
 Allocation reporting will include the amount of proceeds allocated to Eligible Green Projects, details of the projects funded, unallocated amount, expected timing of allocation, and management method of unallocated proceeds to the extent practicable.
 Impact reporting will provide, to the extent practicable, quantitative and qualitative indicators.
 In the Renewable Energy category, the Group intends to report on production capacity (MW) and tons of CO 2 emissions equivalent avoided.
 In other Use of Proceeds categories, appropriate indicators will be reported in line with market best practices.